 Failing to advance from his 5000m heat at the 2017 World Championships also proved frustrating but since joining the NN Running Team earlier this year, the Belgian has enjoyed a welcome upturn in results.

 Coached by Northern Irishman Gary Lough – the man who also guides four-time Olympic champion Mo Farah – he placed eighth on his marathon debut in Rotterdam, recording 2:10:46 in April.
-He then enjoyed a major breakthrough on the track winning 10,000m silver at the European Championships in Berlin before destroying his previous 5000m PB to record 13:04.91 in Brussels.
+Enjoying a major breakthrough on the track by winning 10,000m silver at the 2018 European Championships in Berlin, later that season he also destroyed his 5000m PB to record 13:04.91 in Brussels.

 Did You Know?